We have a strict honest reviews policy. To fund our research and testing, this post contains affiliate ad links.

 Overall, Shopify is one of the best hosted solutions for those wishing to create an online store, and arguably the best for anyone who wants to use one product to sell online AND in a physical location.
 It’s also an extremely good solution for users who want to dropship, run a print-on-demand business or sell products in multiple currencies.

-All in all, Shopify is a very good option for anyone hoping to start a business, or existing small businesses wishing to take their product offering online — but there are some key disadvantages of using Shopify to be aware of too.
+All in all, Shopify is a very good option for anyone hoping to start a business, or existing small businesses wishing to take their product offering online — but there are some disadvantages of using Shopify to be aware of too.

 A more complete summary of Shopify pros and cons follows below, but as always we strongly recommend that you try before you buy — it’s worth having a good play with the platform via the Shopify free trial.
 You can access this here.